Table of Contents_

 Anyone with an Amazon account can write a review, which has led to a prevalence of fake reviews.
 This became a problem for the company, so they instituted heavily weighted “verified purchase” reviews.
 This is what should be done to minimize fake Etsy reviews as well.

 Before you move on, you can also see how many products on Amazon have been boosted due to fake reviews.
 How can you do this?
 By using a great Amazon review checker.
 Moreover, you can do the same with other retailers and see if reviews are fake, like with Best Buy.

 Anyone with an Amazon account can write a review, which has led to a prevalence of fake reviews.

 If a review features a “verified purchase” sticker, you can breathe a sigh of relief, as it is unlikely that their review is a scam or fake.
 The reviewer had to have purchased the item in order to receive that sticker.
 Additionally, the item must have been bought for at least 80 percent of the average price.
 This latter policy has been instituted to dissuade scam companies from “selling” items to consumers for under a dollar in exchange for a positive review.

-There are a number of sure-fire ways to spot fake Amazon reviews so you can make informed purchase decisions.
+There are a number of surefire ways to spot fake Amazon reviews so you can make informed purchase decisions.
 Here are just a few.

 You can click on the review to gather crucial information about the reviewer, which can help let you know if the review is fake or not.
 The customer’s review hub page will show all of their reviews dating back years.
 Take some time to go through some to look for obvious signs of a scam.
 This page will also detail how many votes they have gotten from other Amazon customers indicating that their reviews have been helpful.
-Generally speaking, fraudulent reviews do not get too many positive votes from real Amazon users.
+Generally speaking, fake reviews do not get many positive votes from real Amazon users.

 If a review features a “verified purchase” sticker, you can breathe a sigh of relief, as it is unlikely that their review is a scam or fake.